 Applying to graduate school and wondering what’s the average GRE score for engineering programs?
-Want to know what score you need to get accepted to the best engineering schools?
+Want to know what score you need to get accepted to the best engineering schools, like those at MIT?
 Unfortunately, the average scores vary greatly by school and not all schools are forthcoming with their admittance scores.
 Luckily for you, each year, the US News and World Report is kind enough gather whatever score data they can get from graduate schools and put it all together for us in a nifty little book and website.

 For engineering programs, the report tells us the average quantitative GRE scores for admitted students in the top 100 engineering programs.
 Everyone knows that for engineers, math is more than a little important.
 While we can’t exactly infer the average math scores across all programs nationwide with just this data, we can compare it to the data released by the ETS that show scores by intended major.